Cannabidiol (CBD) is an oil that derives from cannabis. A growing body of research suggests that CBD may help people with fibromyalgia.

 Why has finding evidence been difficult?

-- are very small
+- very small participant numbers

-- produce conflicting results
+- conflicting results

-Other challenges researchers face include:
+Other challenges that researchers face

 As with any drug, it is advisable to start with a low dosage and carefully observe the body’s reaction.

 The FDA do not regulate CBD products in the same way they regulate drugs, so companies sometimes mislabel or misrepresent their products.
 This means that it is especially important to do some research to find quality products.

 People generally tolerate CBD well, but some have reported side effects.
 Some common side effects include:

 - dry mouth

 People should talk to their doctor before taking CBD.
 CBD may interact with certain over-the-counter aids, dietary supplements, and prescription medications, especially those that warn against

 There are also some concerns that CBD might interfere with the liver’s ability to break down toxins by disrupting an enzyme called cytochrome P450 complex.